linuxwacom/gsetwacom/README.md

 $ gsetwacom stylus "0256C:0066" set-button-action primary middle
 ```

+## Troubleshooting

+**Empty output:**
+Gsetwacom will not list the available displays for you, and an unmapped tablet will always return `output:['', '', '']`.
+To map this tablet to a known display, go to GNOME Preferences, under the Displays, and note the name of the display.
+This name will be the `--vendor` name for gsetwacom.
+You can then apply it with `gsetwacom tablet "256C:006B" map-to-monitor --vendor HAT`.

 ## Architecture

 On a typical GNOME desktop there are two configuration stages: